How to Clean a Hookah Base

 - Dirty/Discolored water

-- A thin “film” on the base
+- A thin "film" on the inside of the base

 - Water "stains"/residue